-HOUSE HISTORY: The owners are pleased to announce the Frank Lloyd Wright-designed Gerald B. Tonkens House is available for purchase.
+First-ever offering of the Frank Lloyd Wright-designed Gerald B. Tonkens House.
 This home has been continuously lived in by the Tonkens family, maintained to a superb standard and lauded by numerous architectural luminaries including the contractor of this home, Eric Lloyd Wright and Stuart Greenspan, former editor-in-chief of ART & AUCTION who said of this home “The extraordinary sensitivity of the ensemble, the house set within its landscape and open to the out-of-doors, the extreme care with which the elements were used and its consistency of scale make this perhaps the most seductive house I have ever been in.”

 This best-of-breed Usonian Automatic home is set on over 4 private park-like acres on one of the finest streets in Cincinnati’s Amberley Village.
 Built to Wright’s exacting standards using 11 different patterns of concrete block with over 400 inset windows creating a one-of-a-kind indoor/outdoor light show.

-Features include interiors paneled in Philippine Mahogany, bedroom wing ceilings gilded in 18K gold-leaf, grand 13’ 6” high living & dining rooms anchored by a massive fireplace, a masterfully outfitted and updated cooks’ kitchen, a long library/gallery entry hall, a private study, 3 bedrooms, 2 full baths and fantastical outdoor spaces including an attached carport/shed which further extends Wright’s inspiration into the landscape.
-Included in the sale is a separate guest cottage on the property of an earlier vintage.
+Features include interiors paneled in book-matched Philippine Mahogany, bedroom wing ceilings gilded in 18K gold-leaf, grand 13’ 6” high living & dining rooms anchored by a massive fireplace, a masterfully designed and updated cooks’ kitchen, a long library/gallery entry hall, a private study, 3 bedrooms, 2 full baths and fantastical outdoor spaces including an attached carport/shed which further extends Wright’s inspiration into the landscape.
+Included in the sale is a sizeable and charming bungalow on the property of an earlier vintage.

 This home is being offered with the original Frank Lloyd Wright-designed furniture specified for this residence.
 This is a once-in-a-generation opportunity to own both a home and an incomparable work of art.